This was originally posted as a 03-03-2022 update to an existing article, but I decided to make it a standalone piece.

 In chapter 44, the Monkey King’s appearance is revealed in a dream to a group of monks by the personification of the planet Venus:

-A bumpy brow, and golden eyes flashing; A round head and a hairy face jowl-less; Gaping teeth, pointed mouth, a character most sly; He looks more strange than [the] thunder god (Wu & Yu, 2012, vol. 2, p.
+A bumpy brow, and golden eyes flashing; A round head and a hairy face with sunken cheeks; Gaping teeth, pointed mouth, a character most sly; He looks more strange than the thunder god […] (based on Wu & Yu, 2012, vol. 2, p.
 276).

 In chapter 75, he once again tests the hardness of his bald head:

 Fig. 8 – A Bonnet macaque bearing its teeth.
 Photo by Hank Christensen.
-The furry, joweless face, broken (flat) nose, beak-like mouth with protruding fangs, and forked ears are easily discernible.
+The furry face with sunken cheeks, a broken (flat) nose, beak-like mouth with protruding fangs, and forked ears are easily discernible.
 Fig. 9 – The short, skinny body of a Rhesus monkey.
 Photo by mario_ruckh via flickr.

 The novel mentions Sun Wukong wearing different attire throughout his roughly 1,100 years of life.
 Here I will focus on that which is closely associated with his traditional iconography.

 The clothing most often associated with Monkey is his suit of armor.
-He receives it from the dragon kings of the world’s oceans in chapter 3:
+He receives it from the dragon kings of the world’s oceans in chapter three:

-“I have here a pair of cloud-treading shoes [bu yun lu, 步雲履] the color of lotus root[, said Aoshun, the Dragon King of the Northern Ocean].
-Aorun, the Dragon King of the Western Ocean said, “I brought along a cuirass of chainmail made of yellow gold [Suozi huangjin jia, 鎖子黃金甲].”
-“And I have a cap with erect phoenix plumes, made of red gold [ding fengchi zijin guan, 頂鳳翅紫金冠],” said Aoqin, the Dragon King of the Southern Ocean (Wu & Yu, 2012, vol. 1, p.
+“I have here a pair of cloud-treading shoes the color of lotus root[, said Aoshun, the Dragon King of the Northern Ocean].
+Aorun, the Dragon King of the Western Ocean said, “I brought along a cuirass of chainmail made of yellow gold.”
+“And I have a cap with erect phoenix plumes, made of purple gold,” said Aoqin, the Dragon King of the Southern Ocean (based on Wu & Yu, 2012, vol. 1, p.
 137).

-The lack of clothing leads to his second most identifiable and longest-worn piece of attire, a tiger skin kilt (hu pi qun, 虎皮裙) (fig. 17).
-After killing the beast in chapter 14, Monkey:
+The lack of clothing leads to his second most identifiable and longest-worn piece of attire, a tiger skin kilt (hu pi qun, 虎皮裙).
+After killing the beast in chapter 14:

-[Slit] the skin straight down, he then ripped it off in one piece.
-He chopped away the paws and the head, cutting the skin into one square piece … He cut it again into two pieces; he put one of these away and wrapped the other around his waist.
+He pulled off one strand of hair and blew a mouthful of magic breath onto it, crying, “Change!”
+It changed into a sharp, curved knife, with which he ripped open the tiger’s chest.
+Slitting the skin straight down, he then ripped it off in one piece.
+He chopped away the paws and the head, cutting the skin into one square piece.
+He picked it up and tried it for size, and then said, “It’s a bit too large; one piece can be made into two.”
+He took the knife and cut it again into two pieces; he put one of these away and wrapped the other around his waist.
 Ripping off a strand of rattan from the side of the road, he firmly tied on this covering for the lower part of his body (Wu & Yu, 2012, vol. 1, p.
 310).

 As for other attire, there exists one passage in chapter 58 that describes how Monkey’s doppelganger copied even his clothing:

-His looks were exactly the same as those of the Great Sage: he, too, had a gold fillet clamped to his brownish hair, a pair of fiery eyes with diamond pupils, a silk shirt on his body, a tiger kilt tied around his waist, a golden-hooped iron rod in one of his hands, and a pair of deerskin boots [jipi xue, 麂皮靴] on his feet (Wu & Yu, 2012, vol. 3, p.
+His looks were exactly the same as those of the Great Sage: he, too, had a gold fillet clamped to his blondish-brown hair, a pair of fiery eyes with golden irises, a monk’s robe on his body, a tiger kilt tied around his waist, a gold-banded iron staff in one of his hands, and a pair of deerskin boots on his feet (based on Wu & Yu, 2012, vol. 3, p.
 105).

 Monkey’s staff is first introduced in chapter three when he travels to the undersea palace of the dragon king to procure a divine weapon.
 There, he is directed towards a massive iron pillar:

-A poem in chapter 75 describes how the staff is decorated with magic symbols:
+A poem in chapter 75 describes how the staff is decorated with magic symbols.
+Part of it reads:

-The rod of steel [bintie, 鑌鐵] nine cyclic times refined Was forged in the stove by Laozi himself.
-King Yu took it, named it “Treasure Divine,” [Shen zhen, 神珍] To fix the Eight Rivers and Four Seas’ depth.
+The rod of bin steel nine cyclic times refined Was forged in the stove by Laozi himself.
+King Yu took it, named it “Treasure Divine,” To fix the Eight Rivers and Four Seas’ depth.
 In it were spread out tracks of planets and stars, Its two ends were clamped in pieces of gold.
 Its dense patterns would frighten gods and ghosts; On it dragon and phoenix scripts were drawn.
-Its name was one Rod of Numinous Yang [Lingyang bang, 靈陽棒], Stored deep in the sea, hardly seen by men […] (Wu & Yu, 2012, vol. 3, p.
+Its name was one Rod of Numinous Yang, Stored deep in the sea, hardly seen by men […] (based on Wu & Yu, 2012, vol. 3, p.
 375)

 So we see the staff is depicted as a rod of black iron or steel adorned on both ends with a single golden ring and decorated along the body with astronomical charts and an inscription towards one tip listing the weapon’s name and weight.
 The literary description greatly differs from modern media which often portrays it as entirely gold or red in color.

-Those wishing to replicate the inscription on the staff can use figure 20 as a template.
-The characters are presented in “Small Seal Script” (小篆), which hails from the Qin Dynasty (221-206 BCE) when written Chinese was standardized by Qin Shihuang.
+Those wishing to replicate the inscription on the staff can use figure 21 as a template.
+The characters are presented in “Small Seal Script” (Xiao Zhuan, 小篆), which hails from the Qin Dynasty (221-206 BCE) when written Chinese was standardized by Emperor Qin Shihuang.
 Using this will give the staff a more ancient look.
 I used the template years ago to create a replica staff for an archaeology course in college.

 The following two sections include a small sampling of what I consider to be the least and most accurate portrayals in past and modern media.
 These are presented in no particular order.

-As mentioned above, the novel describes Wukong being “less than four feet, in fact”.
+As mentioned above, the novel describes Wukong being “less than four feet, in fact” (Wu & Yu, 2012, vol. 1, p.
+408).
 I have made a chart comparing his height with that of a 6 ft (1.82 m) human man (fig. 28).
 This should serve as a good illustration for just how short our hero is.

 I’ve written an article suggesting a mantra for the secret spell that causes Sun Wukong’s golden headband to tighten.
 Similar to the above article, I had artists and fanfiction authors in mind when I wrote it.